alansigamil/alansigamil/README.md

 ## Hi there 👋

-My name is Gamil Al-Ansi, and I am focused on learning data analysis and IT support.
+My name is Gamil Al-Ansi, and I am focused on learning data analysis and IT Technician.
 Right now, I’m building my skills in Python and Excel to improve how I work with data.

-- 🔭 I’m working on: Strengthening my skills in data analysis and IT support, especially organizing data and fixing computer issues.
+- 🔭 I’m working on: Strengthening my skills in data analysis and IT Technician, especially organizing data and fixing computer issues.

 - 🌱 I’m learning: Python, Excel, and some project management skills.
 I’m also getting ready for an internship soon.